 There is also an animated character that shows you the instruction to exercise your body and relax your muscle.

-Timeout is another software that you can use in Mac.
+Timeout is a software that you can use in Mac.
 It comes with more configuration options than AntiRSI, and the interface is more appealing than AntiRSI.

 In the Preferences menu, you can define regular time break and micropause.
 There is also options for you to customize the interface, including the fade in/out time, color, effect and the sound to play at the start/end of the break.